lokalized/lokalized-java/README.md

 * Complex translation rules can be expressed in a configuration file, not code
 * First-class support for gender and plural grammar rules
-* Support for multiple platforms (currently JavaScript and Java - Swift and C# ports in progress)
+* Support for multiple platforms (currently JavaScript and Java - Swift and Python ports coming soon)
 * No dependencies

 Design non-goals:

 * Support for date/time, number, percentage, and currency formatting (Java already does these well)

+### Why?

 As a developer, it is unrealistic to embed per-locale translation rules in code for every text string.